Section A: Mondays 03:00PM - 04:20PM - HBH A301

 We hope and intend that the TAs will provide you with valuable assistance.

 - TAs should:

-- Be present for office hours.
+- Be present for lab sessions and office hours.

 - Help you understand the project assignments and class topics

 - Help you with general questions concerning your project assignment code.